PLEASE NOTE: This page provides up to date information about active outbreaks within the Thunder Bay and District.

 Finally, please avoid visits to any Long-term Care or Retirement Home when you are feeling sick to avoid spreading illness to the residents.

-Outbreaks will be removed from this page when they are declared over.
+Outbreaks will be removed from this page one week after an outbreak is declared over.

 Outbreaks in Effect